athena-labz/athena/README.md

 Membership logic is used to transparently facilitate trust on the network.
 Trust is measured by analyzing someone's CAS score, the amount of deposited DSET in the contract, and profile information.

-To sign up for a membership, a user is required to pay an initial registration fee in DSET.
+To sign up for a membership, a user is required to pay an initial registration fee in DSET (the already mentioned entrance fee).
 This will grant them access to all of the tools and services available on the platform.

 CAS scores have a range between 0 and 100,000.
 The initial CAS score for a new member wil be 60,000.
 Every member will be responsible to increase their trustworthiness on the platform by raising their CAS score through positive reviews and other activities.